Home Updates FAQs

 A garden town is a new settlement that offers high-quality homes, jobs and community facilities and services in an attractive, landscape-led setting.
 It provides everything people need for a new community to thrive – including schools, medical centres, green space, public transport, new roads, community centres and shops – to create a well-connected community with the health and happiness of its residents at its core.

 Folkestone & Hythe District Council, as a local planning authority, is responsible for making sure that enough homes are provided for all its residents.
 To address the future housing needs in the district, 14,600 new homes will need to be built between 2014 and 2037.
-At the moment, the area has completed or has plans for, some 8,000 homes – leaving a deficit of 6,600 up to 2037.
 Homes will be needed beyond this date too.
-As landowner at the site, the council can help to provide a solution to the housing crisis locally.
+As landowner at the Otterpool Park site, the council can help to provide a solution to the housing crisis locally.

 The site sits to the south of the M20 and west of junction 11 and stretches from the village of Lympne to the south to Barrow Hill in the west.
-It covers around 765 hectares and includes the former Folkestone Racecourse, Newingreen and Westenhanger village and station.
+It includes the former Folkestone Racecourse, Newingreen and Westenhanger village and station.
 Existing communities nearby include Stanford and Sellindge.
 Larger towns in this area of the county include Ashford, Hythe and Folkestone.

 There are a number of restrictions on where development can take place in the area – much of the district sits in the North Downs Area of Outstanding Natural Beauty and large areas are at risk of flooding.
 A report by AECOM also found that other areas of the district don’t have the capacity to make a significant contribution to growth, based on reasons including environment, lack of infrastructure and flood concerns.
 Otterpool Park is a great location that is ideal for a garden town.